The cARTwheels program is on hiatus for FY 2021-22

 - Commitment of the host site team to participate in all aspects of the program.

-- Financial commitment for program costs not covered by the North Carolina Arts Council grant (venue and student transportation to performance).
+- Financial commitment for program costs not covered by the Arts Council grant, including venue costs and student transportation to performances.

-- Ability to take on local responsibility for the tour.
+- Ability to take on local responsibility for the program.

 - Efficiency of routing and tour scheduling.

-Applicants will be asked to provide the following information on the application.
+Applicants will submit the form electronically through the GO Smart portal (https://ncarts.gosmart.org).
+Applicants will be asked to provide the following information on the application form.
 Information must address the funding criteria.

 - Identify the host team (school representatives, a venue partner and/or a sponsor such as a local arts council).
-Include the names of organizations and the primary staff that will organize the cARTwheels tour.
+Include the names of organizations and the primary staff that will organize the cARTwheels program in your community.

-- Describe the working history between the various host team members, including the planning process to ensure that the team will host a successful cARTwheels tour in spring 2013.
+- Describe the working history between the various host team members, including the planning process to ensure that the team will host a successful cARTwheels program.

-- Indicate your preference between the touring companies preferred touring dates and why you have made that choice.
-Please be aware that the N.C.
-Arts Council will make every effort to honor your choice; however, we build tours based on many factors, including tour efficiency and scheduling.
-Indicating a preference does not guarantee award of that specific tour.
+- Indicate your preference between the artistic companies and why you have made that choice.
+Please be aware that the Arts Council will make every effort to honor your choice; however, we award grants based on many factors, including efficiency and scheduling.
+Indicating a preference does not guarantee award of that specific company.

 Upload signed letters of intent from all partner organizations in the host team.
-Letters of intent must include: 1) the names of the schools participating in the program and their commitment to participate in all tour components (teacher workshop and performance); 2) an estimated number of students who will participate in the tour (cARTwheels seeks to serve an average of 1,000 students in two performances, less for cARTwheels for Smaller Venues performances); and 3) partners’ commitments to cover the additional expenses associated with the tour (venue costs and student transportation to performance).
+Letters of intent must include: 1) the names of the schools participating in the program and their commitment to participate in all program components, including the teacher workshop; 2) an estimated number of students who will participate in the program; and 3) partners’ commitments to cover the additional expenses associated with the program activities, such as venue costs and student transportation to a performance.